One question I get often is, can a CFO be a CEO?

 Long gone is the age of just looking at the other person’s shoes and demanding results.
 The goal here is to demonstrate that you have people skills and that you aren’t just a numbers person.
 People skills are required to be a good CFO and a CEO.
 Step out of our your office or cubicle to start getting to know everyone you work with.
 Learn how someone on the other side of the office building is doing with anything.
 It’s so important to start talking to all different kinds of people in order to get the bigger picture.
 Everything that happens in a company winds up in accounting at some point, so get to know the players along the way.

 You’re good at calculating, so transition into taking calculated risks.
 How do you do this?
 Start by going into the field to get experience from which to make decisions.
-If you know the nuts and bolts of how something works, you’ll be more informed and more comfortable taking a risk that an idea will boom rather than bust.
-As you get more comfortable taking calculated risks, you’ll come to be seen as the CFO rather than the CFnO.
+If you know the nuts and bolts of how something works, then you’ll be more informed and more comfortable taking a risk that an idea will boom rather than bust.
+As you get more comfortable taking calculated risks, your colleagues will see you as as the CFO rather than the CFnO.

 Decision making is a crucial role in either the CFO or a CEO position.
 The real difference between the old financial person and the new financial leader is in making decisions that are not based solely on numbers.
 Try to key into some of the CEO’s Creativity and let yourself out of the box.